-Understanding Carbon Offsets
+Understanding Carbon Credits

 Voluntary carbon markets enable businesses, governments, nonprofit organizations, universities, municipalities, and individuals to offset their emissions outside a regulatory regime.
-These entities can purchase offsets that were created either through the voluntary or compliance markets.
+These entities can purchase credits that were created either through the voluntary or compliance markets.
 Trading and demand in the voluntary market are created only by voluntary buyers (corporations, institutions, and individuals) whereas, in a compliance market, demand is created by a regulatory mandate.

-In response, carbon market actors launched several efforts to create standards and protocols to improve the quality and credibility of voluntary offsets.
-These standards and protocols differ significantly in their goals and the services provided.
-At one end are complete offset programs that have developed standards, including rules, requirements, and administrative systems for accounting, quantifying, monitoring, reporting, verifying, certifying, and registering offset projects and credits.
+At one end are complete crediting programs that have developed standards, including rules, requirements, and administrative systems for accounting, quantifying, monitoring, reporting, verifying, certifying, and registering crediting projects and tracking credits.
 The standards developed by these full-fledged programs tend to build on existing rules and procedures from compliance markets, most notably the CDM.
-These programs are designed to furnish offset credit sellers with quality assurance certification and offset consumers with greater transparency and confidence in the credibility and integrity of certified offsets.
+These programs are designed to furnish carbon credit sellers with quality assurance certification and carbon credit consumers with greater transparency and confidence in the credibility and integrity of certified credits.

 Other standards, such as the Climate, Community & Biodiversity Standards or SocialCarbon provide design criteria to ensure robust project design and, particularly, in this case, local community and biodiversity benefits.